 Irrelevant situations: The situations maybe realistic but just not relevant to you.
 For example, if a course is aimed a young adults and you’re past the first flush of youth, you may be irritated by constant references to boyfriends and girlfriends, parties and fast food outlets (I’m thinking of you here, dear Japanese From Zero course book!).

 Even if “the situation fits” in a generic sense, what’s in the book is unlikely to be exactly exchange you’ll find yourself in.
+A course focussing exclusively on specific scenarios might end up feeling like a glorified phrase book which doesn’t make you more confident in the general patterns of the language that you can than adapt to real-life.
 Wouldn’t it be better either to have the grammar confidence to cobble together your own sentences or a great stock of more generic “functional” language that you can bring to bear in a wide a variety of situations?

 Communicative approach (2) “functional”